mindspore-ai/docs/tutorials/training/source_en/advanced_use/dump_in_graph_mode.md

     3. Change directory to `/absolute_path` after training, execute the following commands to parse Dump data file:

         ```bash
-        python ${The  absolute path of msaccucmp.pyc} convert -d {file path of dump} -out {file path of output}
+        python ${The  absolute path of msaccucmp.py} convert -d {file path of dump} -out {file path of output}
         ```

-        Or you can use `msaccucmp.pyc` to convert the format of dump file.
+        Or you can use `msaccucmp.py` to convert the format of dump file.
 Please see <https://support.huaweicloud.com/tg-Inference-cann/atlasaccuracy_16_0013.html>.

 - If you need to dump all or part of the operator, you can modify the `dump_mode` option in the json configuration file to 0 or 1.
 - If the data sink function is enabled (set the `dataset_sink_mode` parameter in `model.train` or `DatasetHelper` to `True`), only the data of one step specified in the configuration file can be dumped (in this case, `iteration 0` means The 0th step), and save it to the specified directory.